pingcap/docs/tidb-cloud/serverless-faqs.md

 ### What is columnar storage in TiDB Serverless?

 Columnar storage in TiDB Serverless acts as an additional replica of row-based storage, ensuring strong consistency.
-Unlike the traditional row-based storage that stores data in rows, this is structured in columns, which is particularly optimized for data analytics tasks.
+Unlike traditional row-based storage, which stores data in rows, columnar storage organizes data in columns, optimizing it for data analytics tasks.

-The columnar storage is a hallmark feature enabling the HTAP (Hybrid Transactional and Analytical Processing) capabilities of TiDB, providing a seamless blend of transactional and analytical capabilities.
+Columnar storage is a key feature that enables the Hybrid Transactional and Analytical Processing (HTAP) capabilities of TiDB by seamlessly blending transactional and analytical workloads.

-To enhance this, TiDB Serverless employs a separate elastic TiFlash engine to effectively handle columnar storage data.
-During query execution, the cluster, guided by the optimizer, automatically determines whether to source data from the row-based or columnar storage.
+To efficiently manage columnar storage data, TiDB Serverless uses a separate elastic TiFlash engine.
+During query execution, the optimizer guides the cluster to automatically decide whether to retrieve data from row-based or columnar storage.

-### When do I need columnar storage in TiDB Serverless?
+### When should I use columnar storage in TiDB Serverless?

-You should consider using columnar storage in TiDB Serverless when:
+Consider using columnar storage in TiDB Serverless in the following scenarios:

-- You are engaging in analytics tasks that require efficient data scanning and aggregation.
+- Your workload involves analytical tasks that require efficient data scanning and aggregation.
 - You prioritize improved performance, especially for analytics workloads.
-- You want to ensure that analytical operations do not affect the performance of your transactional processing (TP) workload.
-The separation of columnar storage helps in isolating and optimizing these different types of tasks.
+- You want to isolate analytical processing from transactional processing to prevent performance impact on your transactional processing (TP) workload.
+The separate columnar storage helps optimize these distinct workload patterns.

-Using columnar storage under these circumstances can enhance query performance and ensure smooth and uninterrupted operations for diverse workloads in your system.
+In these scenarios, columnar storage can significantly improve query performance and provide a seamless experience for mixed workloads in your system.

 ### How to use columnar storage in TiDB Serverless?

-Using columnar storage in TiDB Serverless aligns closely with the procedures in TiFlash.
-You can apply columnar storage at both the table and database levels:
+Columnar storage usage in TiDB Serverless is similar to that in TiFlash.
+You can enable columnar storage at both the table and database levels:

-1. By Table: Designate a table's TiFlash replica to utilize columnar storage for that specific table.
+- Table level: Assign a TiFlash replica to a table to enable columnar storage for that specific table.
-2. By Database: Similarly, for the entire database, you can assign TiFlash replicas for all the tables within that database.
+- Database level: Configure TiFlash replicas for all tables in a database to use columnar storage across the entire database.

-After you've set a table's TiFlash replica, the columnar storage for that table will automatically stay in sync with its row-based storage, ensuring data consistency and optimized analytics processing.
+Once a TiFlash replica is set up for a table, TiDB automatically synchronizes the columnar storage with the row-based storage for that table.
+This ensures data consistency and optimizes performance for analytical queries.

-For a detailed guide on how to set up TiFlash replicas, you can refer to the [documentation](/tiflash/create-tiflash-replicas.md)
+For more information about how to set up TiFlash replicas, see [Create TiFlash replicas](/tiflash/create-tiflash-replicas.md).

 ## Billing and metering FAQs